ShammanRahin/Trial/README.md

 # Trial
 <br>
-Trying to learn some shit man
+Trying to learn some shit man fck